tiramisulabs/seyfert-docs/src/content/docs/recipes/cache.md

 :::
 ### Filtering

-For example, since all channels are stored in the same `resource`, suppose your application does not need certain channels, so we can `filter` the data entry:
+You can filter which data gets stored in a resource.
+For example, if your application doesn't need to cache DM channels, you can filter them out:

 ```ts twoslash title="index.ts" copy showLineNumbers
 import { Client } from "seyfert";